Helmuth Hübener: Depiction in books, drama and film

 Rudolf Gustav Wobbe (Hübener's other co-resistance fighter) wrote the book Before the Blood Tribunal.
 Published in 1989, the book provides a personal account of his own trial before the Special People's court of Nazi Germany where he was sentenced to 10 years in prison for his participation in anti-Nazi resistance.
 Rudi, as he was known, also describes events leading up to the trials of the three German youths and his own experience as a prisoner.
 This book was later republished as Three Against Hitler.

 The 2008 juvenile novel The Boy Who Dared by Susan Campbell Bartoletti, while fictional, is based on Hübener's life.
 Bartoletti's earlier Newbery Honor book, Hitler Youth: Growing Up in Hitler's Shadow (2005), also covers Hübener's story.

 Hübener's story was documented in the 2003 documentary Truth & Conviction, written and directed by Rick McFarland and Matt Whitaker.

 The story was also depicted in Resistance Movement, an independent 2012 film.

+In 2020, an exhibition about Helmuth Hübener named 'You may not know him, but....' by German artist Cordula Ditz took place at Kunsthalle Hamburg.

+A narrative film adaptation of Hübener's story, titled Truth & Treason was released on 17 October 2025 by Angel in the US.
+The film is produced by Kaleidoscope Pictures.
+It opened at number 6 in domestic releases that weekend to overwhelming positive reviews at Rotten Tomatoes and IMDb metascore of 8.2.